HannaAssaf/Javascript-team-project/src/README.md

 Trigger animations using the Intersection Observer API when the section comes into view.

-The result is a performant and visually engaging element that enhances the user experience across devices.
+The result is a performant and visually engaging element that enhances device user experience.